-This chapter gives you the jumper settings used for the W6- LI syste board.
+This chapter gives you the jumper settings used for the W6-LI system board.

-Table 2- 1: Jumper settings to select the CPU frequency.
-These setting apply to both CPUNOTE: Before making your selection, verify that jumper W12 is closed.
+Table 2-1 lists the jumper settings to select the CPU frequency.
+These settings apply to both CPUs.NOTE: Before making your selection, verify that jumper W12 is closed.